2021 BSATSMC Product Exhibition

 Program Purpose, and why the content is important to Athletic Trainers:

-It is the expectations of the faculty that the attendees will come away from the conference with a workable knowledge of the current issues in sports medicine.
+It is the expectations of the sponsors is that the attendees will come away from the conference with a workable knowledge of the current products and development in sports medicine.
 The attendees will have current information that will affect their patient outcomes.

 Educational Materials offered to enhance participants learning:

-The format of the conference is didactic in nature, handouts are not provided, but the lectures are posted on the website for a year post conference, faculty permitting.
+The format of the conference is didactic in nature, handouts are not provided.

 All paid registrants who are unable to attend the 2020 BSATSMC will receive a full refund.